 Head & Spinal Cord Trauma

-In many such cases, physicians in the Division of Pediatric Neurology work closely with our neurosurgical and orthopedic colleagues as well as our intensive care team in the management of these children, and in the presence of spinal cord injuries, such collaboration is essential.
-Dr. Paul Rosman has worked in this area for more than thirty years, providing teaching and clinical guidance to professionals involved in the evaluation and management of children with head and spinal cord injuries.
+In the case of a spinal cord injury, collaboration between Pediatric Neurology and Neurosurgery, Orthopedics, and Intensive Care is essential.
+Alcy Torres, MD, has worked in this area for over twenty years, providing teaching and clinical guidance to professionals involved in the evaluation and management of children with head and spinal cord injuries.